jimmyhmiller/eslint-fixit/README.md

-#Currently broken

-Install globally from the folder on your computer isn't the same as installing from npm.
-Need to fix the build process.

 # Eslint-Fixit

 Eslint-Fixit is an easy way to fix eslint violations.
 It allows you to open up each of the eslint violations in your editor so you can fix them quickly.